Now Accepting Applications for Summer 2018

 Living on Hopkins Campus

-You can check in beginning at 2:00 PM
+You can check in beginning at 11:00am.
+Please see our orientation page for more information.

 If you reside in McCoy Hall, you must move out by 9:00 AM on the Saturday after the last day of class.
 The BWI Airport shuttle service will begin early morning service at 7:00 AM.
 Luggage can be stowed until departure.